‘Old Holland to New Holland – renewing the Dutch connection’ (45 minutes)

 Martine Hereur, director of Dementia Expertise Center Topaz, Leiden

-Just as in Australia, the Netherlands have several challenges in the care for the frailest old people.
-The Netherlands have been very fortunate to have had a very good insurance system for long term care, which provided good funding for nursing home care.
-That is why in a typical Dutch Nursing home you can find, next to nurses, therapists like physiotherapists, occupational therapists, psychologists, dieticians and nursing home physicians.
+Just as in Australia, the Netherlands have several challenges in the care of the frailest old people.
+The Netherlands has been very fortunate to have had a very good insurance system for long term care, which provided good funding for nursing home care.
+In a typical Dutch Nursing home you can find, next to nurses, therapists like physiotherapists, occupational therapists, psychologists, dieticians and nursing home physicians.
 In 1989, a 2 year post graduate medical training program started, and ‘nursing home physician’ became an officially recognised medical specialism.
-Now, the training program is 3 years, with also attention to care in the community.
-In this presentation the trainings program is discussed, and the effects it has on the care in nursing homes.
-For instance, there is a very low transition rate of nursing home patients to the emergency room, and a very low hospitalisation rate.
-What may be feasible in Australia?
+Now, the program is 3 years, with attention also to care in the community.
+In this presentation, the training program is discussed, and the effects it has on the care in nursing homes.
+For instance, there is a very low transition rate of nursing home patients to the emergency room and a very low hospitalisation rate.
+The training modules will be presented in a separate session, but we will discuss the medical leadership in nursing homes- What may be feasible in Australia?

-Presenters: Lia de Jongh, Martine Heruer, Susan Kurrle
+Presenters: Martine Heruer, Lia de Jongh, Wilco Achterberg